angzeli/pytorch-fundamentals/README.md

 ## 📦 Versions and Legacy Files

-Each tutorial notebook is versioned (e.g. `v1.0`, `v1.1`) to reflect meaningful updates and improvements.
+Each tutorial notebook is versioned (e.g., `v1.0`, `v1.1`) to reflect meaningful updates and improvements.

 - The **latest version** of each tutorial is kept in the `notebooks/` directory.
 - Earlier versions are preserved in the `notebooks/legacy/` folder for reference and comparison.
 This is the same for `exports`.